devajithvs/devajith.com/content/blog/Why do I have a blog.md

 ---
 title: Why do I have a blog
-description: Post explaining why I have a blog and the benefits of having one
+description:
 tags:
     - Personal
     - Blog
-date: 2022-01-26 12:57:39
+date: 2022-02-26 12:57:39
-draft: True
+draft: False
 ---

-I've been thinking about this a lot lately.
-I'll list down the reasons why I chose to write this blog.

-## Ideas ideas and ideas
+### Why?

+#### Get hired

+- Who doesn't want to get hired, I use this blog as a medium to attract great recruiters and companies who would potentially want to hire me.

+#### Improve my writing/language skills

+- I am not a good writer (evident from this blog), but I am constantly striving to be better.
+I learn a new word for every visitor this page has.
+If you see me next time, don't forget to ask me what the word "**{{< wordlist >}}**" means.
+This goes into my weekly learning log.

+#### A scratchpad for my ideas

-- I sometimes have this Eureka moment where I come up with ideas (sometimes dumb, sometimes great).
+- I sometimes have this Eureka moment where I come up with ideas (mostly dumb).
 But if I don't write it down, I forget it the next day.
 Now that I have a blog, I write all my ideas on a scratchpad.
 If it's worth exploring, I'll write a blog post and start doing the project.

-## Break the silence

-- I believed in "Work hard in silence.
-Let your success (Ferrari) make the noise".
-The idea is to shock people with your progress by not showing them what you do.
-That is not a very optimal approach.
-To succeed, you need to make my noise heard.
-If you work hard and still fail, at least you've proved that you're capable of building things.

-## A note to my future self
+#### As a note to my future self

 - If I look back in 10 years.
 I have a record of what I did and I can (hopefully) let myself know that pursuing my passion was worth it and that I did not waste my time.

 - I keep draft posts as a place to dump my thoughts.
 Sometimes, it might be worth looking back.

-## Improve my language skills

-- I am not a good writer (evident from this post), but I am constantly trying to be better and I learn new words every day.